percona/percona-server/doc/source/release-notes/Percona-Server-5.7.10-3.rst

 New Features
 ============

- Complete list of changes between |Percona Server| 5.6 and 5.7 can be seen in :ref:`changed_in_57`.
+ Complete list of changes between **Percona Server for MySQL** 5.6 and 5.7 can be seen in :ref:`changed_in_57`.

- |Percona Server| has implemented :ref:`Multi-threaded asynchronous LRU flusher
+ **Percona Server for MySQL** has implemented :ref:`Multi-threaded asynchronous LRU flusher
  <lru_manager_threads>`.
 This work also allows to safely use ``backoff`` value
  for the :variable:`innodb_empty_free_list_algorithm` server system variable, and its default has been changed accordingly.